To Protect, Defend, and Serve The Wood Floors of the World ... and their owners.

 Because it used to be trees, of course!

-But know this: if your flooring was made for the perfect world--where feet float over the floor, like music,
+Sadly, if it was made for the perfect world--where feet float over the floor, like music,

 That should not be, folks!